Austinwang22/sdpo-protein-dna/README.md

 The repository contains the code for the `SDPO` method presented in the paper: Discrete Diffusion Trajectory Alignment via Stepwise Decomposition. `SDPO` is a fine-tuning method for the reward optimization or alignment of discrete diffusion models.
-Our code base is based of the [DRAKES repository](https://github.com/ChenyuWang-Monica/DRAKES/tree/master)
+Our code base is based of the [DRAKES repository](https://github.com/ChenyuWang-Monica/DRAKES/tree/master).
+Paper coming out on
+Arxiv soon!

 ## Data and Model Weights